tazama-lf/relay-service/README.md

 ## **_5. Running the Service_**

-Once configured, the service will automatically start reading messages from the specified input source and forwarding them to the designated output destination.
+Once configured, the service will automatically start reading messages sent through NATS with the subject configured by `CONSUMER_STREAM` and forwarding them to the designated output destination.
 This process involves:

-1. Calling the `start()` function to initialize subscribers and begin message reading.
+1. Calling the `startRelayServices()` function to initialize subscribers and begin message reading.
-2. Processing incoming messages through the `relayMessage()` function.
+2. Processing incoming messages through the `execute()` function.
-3. Forwarding messages to the appropriate destination using one of the destination-specific relay functions.
+3. Forwarding messages to the appropriate destination using the configured service.

 The service continues to operate until manually stopped, continuously monitoring the input source and relaying messages as they arrive.